guypritchard/q3js/README.md

   Mount `baseq3/` if you do not bake assets into the image.
 - **Website:** `docker build -t q3js/website ./website` (Dockerfile provided), or deploy the static `dist/` folder produced by `npm run build`.

+## Run your own server

+- Want to customize game types, maps, or run a persistent instance?
+Follow the hosted guide at [q3js.com/guide](https://q3js.com/guide) for detailed steps on provisioning assets, configuring the Quarkus master, and exposing the WebSocket proxy.
+- The guide walks through the Docker-based deployments.

 ## Useful scripts